elucidium/jsrender-flask-demo/README.md

 ## Sources

-I'm very new to working with Flask, in particular communicating information between two different program languages using JSON, so the following two repositories were very helpful for me while figuring out this solution.
+As of creating this repository I was very new to working with Flask, in particular communicating information between two different program languages using JSON, so the following two repositories were very helpful for me while figuring out this solution.

 - [python-flask-with-javascript](https://github.com/jitsejan/python-flask-with-javascript)
 - [talking-between-python-and-js](https://github.com/healeycodes/talking-between-python-and-js)